Patient education: Chronic obstructive pulmonary disease (COPD) treatments (Beyond the Basics)

 Bronchodilators — Medications that help open the airways, called bronchodilators, are a mainstay of treatment for chronic obstructive pulmonary disease.
 Bronchodilators help to keep airways open and possibly decrease secretions.

 Bronchodilators are most commonly given in an inhaled form using a metered dose inhaler (MDI), dry powder inhaler (DPI), or nebulizer.
 It is important to use the inhaler properly to deliver the correct dose of medication to the lungs.
 If you do not use the inhaler correctly, little or no medicine reaches the lungs.
-(See "Patient information: Asthma inhaler techniques in adults (Beyond the Basics)".)
+(See "Patient education: Asthma inhaler techniques in adults (Beyond the Basics)".)

 There are several types of bronchodilators that can be used alone or in combination.
 (See "Management of stable chronic obstructive pulmonary disease".)